Protestant youth ministry: 19th century

+20th century

 After World War I, the focus of many youth ministries began to shift from outreach and conversion to education and understanding of faith.
-It was during this time that teenagers began to think theologically as well as gain a social awareness of the world around them.
-From the 1930's to the 1960's, the churches emphasized fellowship and theological understanding.
+From the 1930s to the 1960s, many churches emphasized fellowship and theological understanding.

-Before 1940, it was the pastor’s job to do everything in the church, including youth fellowships.
-During the late 1940's there was some introduction of church youth committees - youth were returning from the war with great life-experience and they could not be kept out of leadership in the church just because they were in their twenties.
+Before 1940, youth fellowships were primarily headed by the congregation's pastor.
+Beginning in the late 1940s, some churches introduced church youth committees, composed of youth who had recently returned from war.

-The 1940's was also the beginning of Parachurch Ministries.
+The 1940s also saw the founding of parachurch ministries.
 Young Life was founded by Jim Rayburn in 1941.
-The Young Life Parachurch Model proved to be effective at reaching young people for Christ, and by the early 1950's, Parachurch Youth Ministries with full-time staff flourished.
+The Young Life Parachurch Model proved to be effective at reaching young people, and by the early 1950', Parachurch Youth Ministries with full-time staff flourished.
 Billy Graham was the first full-time parachurch worker for Youth for Christ (YfC) in the USA.
 This movement spread quickly around the world.
-During the 1950's, Parachurch Ministries grew rapidly in most Christianized countries, and the focus of activity was on large events, known as rallies, and stadium events, known as Crusades.
-The emphasis was on promoting inter-church activities (between local denominational churches) – mainly in the format of youth rallies – the type of stadium events made popular by YfC.
+During the 1950s, parachurch ministries grew rapidly in most Christianized countries, and the focus of activity was on large events, known as rallies, and stadium events, known as Crusades.
+The emphasis was on promoting inter-church activities (between local denominational churches) – mainly in the format of youth rallies – the type of stadium events made popular by Youth for Christ.

-The 1960's were characterized by campus ministries.
+The 1960s were characterized by campus ministries.
 Many college-aged students did not have their theological needs met by these fellowship groups; soon thereafter, even younger adolescents began to see their organizations as institutionalized and irrelevant.
 Denominations stopped publishing youth group (Sunday School) resources and large group gatherings dwindled down into small meetings and then into nothing.
 Then specific church-based activities for youth emerged, as Friday night youth groups began.